RajaGanapathyM/GoRDB/README.md

 ```

 <h2>Step-2:</h2>
 Initialize connection configs for your DB.
-Here config is shown for Oracle DB
+Here config is shown for Oracle DB, You can set this for any RDB of your choice

 ```python
 import cx_Oracle as orac